 What is a Dental Emergency?

 While a number of dental or oral complications may cause some discomfort, not all can qualify as an emergency.
 The level of dental care required will be an important factor in determining if your situation is an emergency.
 Because of this, your dentist will be the one to decide what constitutes a dental emergency - which is even more reason to contact him or her immediately if you feel like you require emergency-level care.
-Our blog posts - “What Exactly Is a Dental Emergency?” and “How to Know If It’s a Dental Emergency” - cover in detail what is and is not considered a dental emergency.
+Our blog posts - “How to Know If It’s a Dental Emergency” - cover in detail what is and is not considered a dental emergency.
 As a refresher, here are some of the most common dental emergencies, according to Cigna and our previous blog posts:

 A lost filling or crown is an emergency if you experience any signs of infection, as bacteria can spread to other areas of your body.
 This can lead to sepsis - a life-threatening infection - if left untreated.
 Signs of a tooth infection include the following: